Squashing the fear gremlins: How to recognize fight, flight, freeze, and fawn reactions (the 4Fs)

 ➡️ We don't know what to DO about it, and besides, we have so many other things to DO anyway.

-This is especially true now, as there are many reasons to feel fear in the workplace.
+This is especially true now, as there are many reasons to feel fear in the workplace—from AI disruption and layoffs to hybrid work tensions and economic uncertainty.

 So, what can we do to help ourselves?